How to get the best auto insurance in New Hampshire

 Unless you’re in an accident, nothing much.

-The state has no laws requiring drivers to be insured, but you’ll be held liable for damages resulting from any accident you cause on the road.
+New Hampshire has no laws requiring drivers to be insured, but you’ll be held liable for damages resulting from any accident you cause on the road.
 You’ll also have to pay for repairs to your own vehicle, whether the damages occur in a traffic accident, if you hit a deer or if your car is flooded.

 If you cause an accident in New Hampshire without insurance coverage or the means to pay for all the damages, here’s what you can expect: